 The Italian gambling advertising ban became law with its approval by the Senate, opening up questions on what strategy operators should take.

-The 7th of August 2018 was a dramatic day for Italy with the approval by the Senate of the so called Dignity Decree that, apart from the provisions on the Italian gambling advertising ban which are confirmed with no major change, introduces other very controversial provisions.
+The 7th of August 2018 was a terrible day for Italy with the approval by the Senate of the so-called Dignity Decree that, apart from the provisions on the Italian gambling advertising ban which are confirmed with no major change, introduces other very controversial rules.